Genivia/RE-flex/README.md

     $ reflex --flex --bison --graphs-file lexspec.l

-This generates a scanner for Bison using from the Flex specification `lexspec.l` and also saves the finite state machine (FSM) as a Graphviz `.gv` file that can be visualized with the [Graphviz dot][dot-url] tool:
+This generates a scanner for Bison from the Flex specification `lexspec.l` and saves the finite state machine (FSM) as a Graphviz `.gv` file that can be visualized with the [Graphviz dot][dot-url] tool:

     $ dot -Tpdf reflex.INITIAL.gv > reflex.INITIAL.pdf
     $ open reflex.INITIAL.pdf